shezio/FinalProjectOpenU/childsmile/childsmile_app/@TODO.md

-create new migration file that
-[] adds a new DB table in the system called "initial_family_data" with the following fields:
-- Initial family data id - auto increment - primary key
-- Names - text up to 50 characters - not null
-- Phones - text up to 50 characters - not null
+add to views of tasks the new fields:
-- Other information - text up to 500 characters - nullable
+- initial_family_data_id_fk - foreign key to the initial family data table - nullable
-- Created at - date time - will always be the time of creation - not null
-- Updated at - date time - not null
-- Family added - boolean - default false

-[] add the new fields to the tasks table
 - names - text up to 50 characters - nullable
 - phones - text up to 50 characters - nullable
 - other_information - text up to 500 characters - nullable
-- initial_family_data_id_fk - foreign key to initial family data table - can be null
+[] add the new fields to the GET view of tasks
+[] add the new fields to the POST view of tasks
+[] add the new fields to the PUT view of tasks
+[] add the new fields to the DELETE view of tasks

+BE additions:
-[] create create, update, delete and get views for this table [] create urls for each of the views
+[] create a new view for the InitialFamilyData model that will return all the data in the table [] create a new view for the InitialFamilyData model that will create a new row [] create a new view for the InitialFamilyData model that will update an existing row by id [] create a new view for the InitialFamilyData model that will delete an existing row by id [] create create, update, delete and get views for this InitialFamilyData model create urls for each of the views
+[] URL for the InitialFamilyData model that will return all the data in the table [] URL for the InitialFamilyData model that will create a new row [] URL for the InitialFamilyData model that will update an existing row by id [] URL for the InitialFamilyData model that will delete an existing row by id

-in volunteers feedback and tutor feedback screens - on general_volunteer_hospital_visit feedback type ONLY [] add a <h2> called initial family data with 3 fields: names, phone, and other information [] once the feedback is submitted - only on create not edit - POST only [] add the data to the initial family data table
+volunteer and tutor feedback screens - on general_volunteer_hospital_visit feedback type ONLY [] add a <h2> called initial family data with 3 fields: names, phone, and other information [] once the feedback is submitted - only on create not edit - POST only [] add the data to the initial family data table
 [] create automatically a task to all Technical Coordinators to add a family - if names and phones are both not empty

+volunteer and tutor feedback reports-  need to add new fields to the feedback report [] add the names field to the feedback report
+[] add the phones field to the feedback report
+[] add the other information field to the feedback report

 Tasks:
 [] add the fields to the task of adding a family once the type was chosen and add a dummy condition which is always false until we decide to show this entire feature